 Egypt's armed forces are among the largest in Africa and the Middle East.
-In 2014, the Egyptian military was ranked as the 13th most powerful military on the globe.
-Established in 1922, the Egyptian military is comprised of the army, air force, navy, and air defense forces.
+2014, the Egyptian military was ranked the 13th most powerful military globally.
+Established in 1922, the Egyptian military comprises the army, air force, navy, and air defense forces.

-As per the constitution of Egypt, the armed forces of the country are under the jurisdiction of the Supreme Court led by the President who is the Supreme Commander of the armed forces.
-Underneath the President, there are 21 senior-ranking officers in charge of the different departments and armies of the military.
-The Egyptian army has proven itself time and again and stood strong in protecting the wellbeing of the people.
-In 2013 the military stood up to Mohamed Morsi's autocratic rule after 33 million Egyptians flooded onto the streets during the first anniversary of Morsi's rule demanding that he and his Muslim Brotherhood party resign.
+As per the constitution of Egypt, the country's armed forces are under the jurisdiction of the Supreme Court led by the President, the Supreme Commander of the armed forces.
+Underneath the President are 21 senior-ranking officers in charge of the different departments and armies of the military.
+The Egyptian army has repeatedly proven itself and stood firm in protecting the well-being of the people.
+In 2013, the military stood up to Mohamed Morsi's autocratic rule after 33 million Egyptians flooded onto the streets during the first anniversary of Morsi's regime, demanding that he and his Muslim Brotherhood party resign.

-Egyptian demonstrators marched in the streets waving national flags and chanting "get out Morsi!"
-Many demonstrators bellowed their anger at the Muslim Brotherhood and Morsi, who they accused of hijacking Egypt's revolution and using electoral victories to monopolize power and impose Islamic law.
-The Egyptian army ultimately stood on the side of the protesters protecting as many as possible and ushering in a new government to replace Morsi.
+Egyptian demonstrators marched in the streets, waving national flags and chanting, "Get out, Morsi!"
+Many demonstrators bellowed their anger at the Muslim Brotherhood and Morsi, whom they accused of hijacking Egypt's revolution and using electoral victories to monopolize power and impose Islamic law.
+The Egyptian army ultimately stood on the side of the protesters, protecting as many as possible and ushering in a new government to replace Morsi.

-In terms of capability, Egypt is among the few countries that have made use of chemical weapons in warfare and it’s thus expected that the country has a reserve of chemical warfare and moderately advanced missiles as well.
-Cairo is a central leader in promoting WMDFZ which means a Weapons of Mass Destruction Free Zone.
+In terms of capability, Egypt is among the few countries that have made use of chemical weapons in warfare, and it's thus expected that the country has a reserve of chemical warfare and moderately advanced missiles as well.
+Cairo is a central leader in promoting WMDFZ, a Weapons of Mass Destruction Free Zone.
 Cairo is also the strongest critic of its nuclear weapon programs in Israel, which are in violation of international rules of war and even refuse to sign the CWC or Chemical Weapon Convention.
-They also will not participate in the NPT aka Nuclear Nonproliferation Treaty.
+They also will not participate in the NPT, aka Nuclear Nonproliferation Treaty.

 Here are a few statistics about Egypt's military: